Alfred Harmsworth (barrister)

 Alfred Harmsworth (3 July 1837 – 16 July 1889) was a British barrister, and the father of several of the United Kingdom's leading newspaper proprietors, five of whom were honoured with hereditary titles – two viscounts, one baron and two baronets.
 Another son designed the iconic bulbous Perrier mineral water bottle.

 Early life

 Alfred Harmsworth was born on 3 July 1837 in Marylebone, London, the only son of Charles Harmsworth and Hannah Carter.

 Family

-On 21 September 1864, at St Stephen's Church, Dublin, he married Geraldine Mary Maffett, one of the eight children of William Maffett, a land agent in County Down, and his second wife Margaret Finlayson.
+On 21 September 1864, at St Stephen's Church, Dublin, he married Geraldine Maffett, one of the eight children of William Maffett, a land agent in County Down, and his second wife Margaret Finlayson.

 They lived in Dublin until 1867, when they moved to London, initially to St John's Wood, and later to Hampstead when the family's fortunes declined, in part due to Harmsworth's "fondness for alcohol", although they were always short of money, in part due to having so many children.

 The Harmsworths had 14 children (ten sons and four daughters), three of whom died in infancy: